Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 Contoso Group is a US-based telecommunications company with worldwide operations serving almost 150 million mobile subscribers.
 The company is looking to optimize its IT environment and considering moving some of its on-premises SAP workloads to Azure.

 Contoso Group has an existing on-premises deployment of SAP ECC (SAP ERP Central Component) 6.0 on Windows Server 2012 R2 with a SQL Server 2014 database in its US-based data center near New York City.
 The deployment consists of the development, test, quality assurance, and production systems.
 However, the IT organization finds it challenging to expand the SAP landscape to accommodate growing number of SAP-related business requests.
 This is related to the time and resources required to move through development and testing phases and implement new business processes into production.
 In addition, IT finds it difficult to adjust the size of the production environment in order to accommodate varying level of workloads.
 IT is also concerned about lack of high availability and disaster recovery capabilities in the existing deployment.
-The estimates of providing such capabilities for production workloads exceed by far the budget allocated for this purpose.
+The estimates of providing such capabilities for production workloads exceed the budget allocated for this purpose by far.

-As the result, agility of the organization is hampered by capital expenditures and time necessary to acquire and provision project-related SAP development and testing environments.
+As the result, agility of the organization is hampered by capital expenditures and the time necessary to acquire and provision project-related SAP development and testing environments.
 Representatives of central IT management, including the company CIO Andrew Cross and its VP of IT Operations are concerned about managing test/dev infrastructure costs.
 There are also concerns regarding aging data center and hardware.
 Business Development Manager (BDM) and the company CFO would like to lower TCO for the SAP landscape, including the production ECC environment.

 **Current situation**